Data Breaches That Have Happened in 2022, 2023 and 2024 So Far

 Data breaches have been on the rise for a number of years, and sadly, this trend isn’t slowing down.
 The last year or so has been littered with thefts of sensitive information.
 Data breaches have affected companies and organizations of all shapes, sizes, and sectors, and they’re costing US businesses millions in damages.

-The widely-covered T-Mobile data breach that occurred last year, for instance, cost the company $350 million in 2022 – and that’s just in customer payouts.
+The widely-covered T-Mobile data breach that occurred in 2021, for instance, cost the company $350 million in 2022 – and that’s just in customer payouts.
 T-Mobile fell victim to two more breaches during 2023, putting more customer data at risk.
-This puts more onus than ever on businesses to secure their networks, ensure staff have strong passwords, and train employees to spot the telltale signs of phishing campaigns.
+This puts more onus than ever on businesses to secure their networks, ensure staff have strong passwords, and train employees to spot the telltale signs of phishing campaigns – which AI is making harder to spot.

 Below, we’ve compiled a list of significant, recent data breaches (and a couple of important data leaks) that have taken place since January 1, 2022, dated to the day they were first reported in the media.